-Dawn’s brave and tumultuous life was one in which mystery and legend swirled, even to this day.
-She was an author of more than 20 books.
+Dawn’s story was one in which mystery and legend swirled, even to this day.
+She was the author of more than 20 books.
 She was the adopted daughter of famed actress, Dame Margaret Rutherford and designated heir to the fortune of painter Isabel Whitney.
 She lived in a grand mansion filled with antiques and a hidden garden, but ultimately lost it all.
-It was said she had a coming-out party for two of her two Chihuahua's who were displayed on velvet cushions, dressed in chenille, long gloves and pearls.
+It was said she even had a coming-out party for her two Chihuahuas who were displayed on velvet cushions, dressed in chenille, long gloves and pearls.
 In her later years, Dawn fell in love and became engaged to Lemuel Smith, one of the most dangerous death-row serial killers in US history.

-Dawn’s story is being negotiated to become a major motion picture.
+Dawn’s story is being negotiated to become a book and a major motion picture.